 Agents, with mass 1 per generation, live for two periods, supplying labor inelastically when young and consuming when young and old.
 Without loss of generality, there is neither population nor productivity growth.
-Aggregate output is given by a fixed endowment, E, received by the young, as in Blanchard (2019), and a Cobb-Douglas production with total factor productivity, $A_t > 0$, drawn from a distribution with finite support:14
+Aggregate output is, per Blanchard (2019), the sum of a fixed endowment, E, received by the young, and output generated via Cobb-Douglas technology: